viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 {{<video src="../videos/scuttledemos_gamepad.mp4" alt="Controlling a SCUTTLE Robot using a bluetooth gamepad" type="video/mp4">}}

-## Adding the Controller to the SCUTTLE's Config
+## Adding the controller to the SCUTTLE's config

 To add this controller to the robot’s config, from the Viam app ([https://app.viam.com](https://app.viam.com)), click on our old friend, **New COMPONENT**.
 <OL>